zextras/tech-doc/source/_includes/_multiserver-installation/srv2.rst

    service-discover service provided by |mesh|.
 Please refer to section :ref:`mesh-multiple` for details.

-1. Install the following packages.
+#.
+Install the following packages from main repository.

    .. tab-set::